yeselthangarita2017/Classification-of-Disease-in-Tea-Leaves/README.md

 Computer Vision:
 <br>
 Building models to classify tea leaf diseases.
-Tea is one of the most popular drinks in the wordl, second only to water.
+Tea is one of the most popular drinks in the world, second only to water.
 Originating in China, contains medical properties and health care functions, and is quite effective in enhancing human immunity.

 # Problematic